SachaRbs/Titanic-Machine-Learning-from-Disaster/README.md

 # Titanic-Machine-Learning-from-Disaster
 Predict survival on the Titanic and get familiar with ML basics
+ Kaggle Project : 5152 / 16034
+ Score : 0.78468